KULeuven-Diepenbeek/osc-course/content/ch3-introCPU/1_vonneumann.md

 For these situations (change the PC every time, not just if a condition is true), we can use the **JMPi (Jump immediate) instruction**.
 If a JMPi is executed, it just sets the PC to the specified value, no questions asked!
 As such, the JMPi is about the simplest instruction we've seen yet:

 ```
-JMPi: instruction type, address to set the PC to if condition is true
+JMPi: instruction type, address to set the PC to
 ```

 With the JMPi, our code remains simple to write but now also executes correctly: